Hitman-lab/InsuranceClaimRegistration/README.md

 ![image](https://user-images.githubusercontent.com/52199294/69262163-f9d49c00-0be8-11ea-9e97-ba54067e778c.png)

-4. Can Generate Report for **Insured** and the related has been printed
+4. Can Generate Report for **Insured** and the related asked questions has been printed

 ![image](https://user-images.githubusercontent.com/52199294/69262179-02c56d80-0be9-11ea-8b77-53fbf320dbb3.png)
 ![image](https://user-images.githubusercontent.com/52199294/69262371-65b70480-0be9-11ea-85cb-2a6542a9a4f0.png)